 - 6.1 An applicant has to demonstrate that the relevant level (interim award) or module learning outcomes have been reasonably met.
 Wherever possible, the criteria to be used when judging an advanced standing claim should be those normally applied to the module or level. - 6.2 The decision to admit a student with advanced standing should ultimately rest with the course leader.
 A course leader may process the claim themselves or may delegate authority to staff involved in the admissions process; such staff may need to consult with the appropriate module leader(s) and coordinate a complex claim across several modules.
-In such cases, module leaders are responsible for assessing the claim and ensuring that the learning derived from RPCL or RPEL reasonably demonstrates the achievement of the module learning outcomes.

-- 6.3 Where a student is claiming RPEL, another member of the module team should moderate the portfolio or other form of assessment.
-Any disputes or significant differences in opinion should be subject to the University's standard moderation policy (see Quality Handbook (QH) Section 15). - 6.4 Decisions should be made using the following criteria: - a.
+In such cases, module leaders are responsible for assessing the claim and ensuring that the learning derived from RPCL or RPEL reasonably demonstrates the achievement of the module learning outcomes. - 6.3 Where a student is claiming RPEL, another member of the module team should moderate the portfolio or other form of assessment.
+Any disputes or significant differences in opinion should be subject to the University's standard moderation policy (see QH Section 15). - 6.4 Decisions should be made using the following criteria: - a.
 Validity: the learning must be specific and comparable with the standard and content of the NTU course applied for.
 The evidence should match the learning claimed, and the learning should be appropriate to the module(s) learning outcomes. - b.
 Currency: the learning must still be current; where learning as acquired some time ago it may be necessary to ask applicants to demonstrate a portfolio of more recent achievements demonstrating how they have kept their knowledge up to date. - c.
-Sufficiency: there should be sufficient evidence to demonstrate that the outcomes for the learning against which the claim is being made have been reasonably met and that the applicant has sufficient knowledge, skills and understanding to succeed following admission with advanced standing. - d.
+Sufficiency: there should be sufficient evidence to demonstrate that the outcomes for the learning against which the claim is being made have been reasonably met and that the applicant has sufficient knowledge, skills and understanding to succeed following admission with advanced standing.

+- d.
 Authenticity: there is sufficient evidence that the claim relates to the applicant's own work. - 6.5 The decision made on each application and the rationale must be clearly documented. - 6.6 Advanced standing decisions should be reported to admissions as soon as the decision has been made.
-Offer letters must include any implications that accepting the offer of entry with advanced standing may have for the student, for example, if it will disqualify them from registration with a PSRB or gaining a professional qualification. - 6.7 Applicants should normally receive a communication setting out the outcomes of their RPL claim within two weeks of the decision being taken. - 6.8 Advanced standing decisions should also be notified to the external examiner and the chair of the Board of Examiners as soon as possible after the decision has been made.
+Offer letters must include any implications that accepting the offer of entry with advanced standing may have for the student, for example, if it will disqualify them from registration with a PSRB or gaining a professional qualification. - 6.7 Applicants should normally receive a communication setting out the outcomes of their RPL claim within two weeks of the decision being taken. - 6.8 Advanced standing decisions should also be notified to the external examiner and the chair of the Board of Examiners as soon as possible after the decision has been made. - 6.9 Credit may be awarded through RPL for the work experience, residence abroad or professional placement components of a University course, in addition to the taught modules.